-- Overall, we rate Media Research Center strongly right biased based on advocacy for a conservative agenda and Mixed for factual reporting due to the promotion of propaganda, pseudoscience as well as a poor fact check record by their primary sources.
+- Overall, we rate Media Research Center strongly right-biased based on advocacy for a conservative agenda and Mixed for factual reporting due to the promotion of propaganda, pseudoscience, and a poor fact-check record by their primary sources.

 Factual Reporting: MIXED

 The Media Research Center (MRC) is a politically conservative content analysis organization based in Reston, Virginia, founded in 1987 by activist L. Brent Bozell III.
-Its stated mission is to “prove—through sound scientific research—that liberal bias in the media does exist and undermines traditional American values.”
-According to their about page “MRC’s sole mission is to expose and neutralize the propaganda arm of the Left: the national news media.
+Its mission is to “prove—through sound scientific research—that liberal bias in the media exists and undermines traditional American values.”
+According to their about page, “MRC’s sole mission is to expose and neutralize the propaganda arm of the Left: the national news media.
 This makes the MRC’s work unique within the conservative movement.”

 Funded by / Ownership

 The Media Research Center is a 501(c)(3) Nonprofit organization.
-MRC is funded through donations, with some large donors including the Bradley, Scaife, Olin, Castle Rock, Carthage and JM foundations.
+MRC is funded through donations, with some large donors including the Bradley, Scaife, Olin, Castle Rock, Carthage, and JM foundations.
 It also receives funding from ExxonMobil due to its skepticism on Climate Change.
-MRC also owns the Questionable news source CNS News as well as the factually Mixed right-biased Newsbusters.
+MRC also owns the Questionable news source CNS News and the factually Mixed right-biased Newsbusters.
 The Heritage Foundation states that Rebekah Mercer serves on the board of the Media Research Center.
 Rebekah Mercer is the daughter of right-wing philanthropist Robert Mercer who heavily funded the Trump Campaign.

 Analysis / Bias

-In review, MRC does not actually produce original content but rather links to their other websites such as MRCTV, Newsbusters, and CNS News.
+In review, MRC does not produce original content but links to other websites such as MRCTV, Newsbusters, and CNS News.
 These sources frequently utilize strong loaded emotional language such as this: The Embarrassing Questions NBC’s Moderators NEVER Asked.
-Articles are typically properly sourced, however, they do use the Questionable CNS News as a primary source.
-CNS News has failed numerous fact checks by IFCN fact-checkers.
+Articles are typically properly sourced; however, they use the Questionable CNS News as a primary source.
+CNS News has failed numerous fact-checks by IFCN fact-checkers.

-Overall, we rate Media Research Center strongly right biased based on advocacy for a conservative agenda and Mixed for factual reporting due to the promotion of propaganda, pseudoscience as well as a poor fact check record by their primary sources.
-(7/19/2016) Updated (D. Van Zandt 9/26/2019)
+Overall, we rate Media Research Center strongly right-biased based on advocacy for a conservative agenda and Mixed for factual reporting due to the promotion of propaganda, pseudoscience, and a poor fact-check record by their primary sources.
+(7/19/2016) Updated (D. Van Zandt 05/15/2023)